-The Health Information, Counseling, and Advocacy Program (HICAP) helps older Texans and Texans with disabilities by providing information about health care coverage and public benefits.
+The Health Information, Counseling, and Advocacy Program (HICAP) helps older Texans and people with disabilities by providing information about health care coverage and public benefits.

 HICAP is part of a national network of State Health Insurance Assistance Programs (SHIP).
 SHIPs in each state work with the federal Centers for Medicare and Medicaid Services (CMS) and the Administration for Community Living (ACL) to help Medicare beneficiaries.
 The Texas HICAP is a partnership of the

 - Texas Department of Insurance (TDI),

 - Texas Legal Services Center (TLSC),

 - Texas Department of Aging and Disability Services (DADS)

 - Texas Area Agencies on Aging (AAA).

 Benefits Counselors are Available to Help You

-HICAP staff and volunteer benefits counselors in the 28 AAA offices throughout the state provide one-on-one counseling, information, and assistance.
+HICAP staff and volunteer benefits counselors in the 28 AAA offices throughout the state provide one-on-one counseling and information.
 Counselors can also help you by